doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemUpdate**
 > \Swagger\Client\Model\Item itemUpdate($body, $hashid, $name, $item_id)

-Partially updates an item.
+Partially updates an item in the index.

-Partially updates an item and returns the indexed result.
+Partially updates an item in the index.
+The operation returns the updated item.

 ### Example
 ```php